CocoTheOwner/Decree/README.md

 ```
 Note that you shouldn't make recursive calls (loops)
 - The example setup used in this guide is included.
 See the `decrees` directory.

+# To-do
+1. Implement booleans to allow -name to turn them to true
+2. Implement tab-completions
+3. Make examples for using null parameters
+4. Show how picking options works
+5. Precache commands + tab completions
+6. Double-check that valueless keyed parameters are put into "bad"